rballestercoll/rballestercoll/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/rballestercoll777/)
 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:rballestercoll@gmail.com)

-Greetings!
-I'm delighted to introduce myself, My name is Rafel Ballester Coll , I was born in 1988 in Mallorca, Spain and my academic roots are in the humanities.
-After gaining valuable experience in the publishing industry for several years, I made an audacious decision to embark on a transformative journey into the dynamic realms of web development, UX/UI design, and Blockchain development.
-By merging my creative flair with my newfound technical expertise, I thrive on crafting engaging user experiences and bringing innovative ideas to life.
-I am passionate about exploring the endless possibilities that lie at the intersection of technology and creativity, and I am excited to contribute my diverse skill set to the ever-evolving digital landscape.
+Hi!
+My name is Rafel Ballester Coll and my story begins in Mallorca, Spain in 1988.
+I am one of those who think that in the horizon of any person there are always countless important things that build and define him.
+In my case, I grew up being in love with letters, history and philosophy, however, after a career and several years working in the publishing industry I decided to put a stop to this chapter and focus on another of my great passions, technology.
+At the end of the year 2021 I left my job and decided to go back to study, during this time I have taken the "Google UX/UI Certificate" and practically finished the "Técnico Superior en Desarrollo de Aplicaciones Web" at the UOC.

+Apart from this, I have taken the opportunity to train myself self-taught in Design, acquiring a fairly acceptable level in the Adobe Application Pack and Figma.
+And on the other hand, I have acquired quite a lot of fluency in several programming languages.
+Nowadays I continue training myself daily, recycling my knowledge and practicing every day.

 #### 🌱 Things I am currently working on: